 Unfortunately, Porter became ill in early October, 2007, and was admitted to the hospital on October 15.
 He was diagnosed with advanced lung cancer, and passed away peacefully on October 28, 2007.
 Country music lovers and the Grand Ole Opry will miss not only Porter’s music, but also his stage presence and his infectious smile.

 Porter often stopped by the Willie Nelson store just to sit and talk with Frank and Jeanie Oakley.
 Frank Oakley and Porter always seemed to be working on new projects and ideas, including the DVD entitled “Howdy Neighbor, Howdy”.
 You can re-live some of these tales as described by Frank Oakley in his recent book entitled, “The Nashville Sidekick.”

 In Porter’s honor, we’ve created a special display in the Willie Nelson museum dedicated to Porter Wagoner.
 We also have a lot of photos of him scattered throughout the store and museum.
 So be sure and stop in – you’ll love it if you’re as much of a Porter Wagoner fan as we are.

-In addition to Porter Wagoner, the Willie Nelson and Friends museum displays and exhibits honor the likes of Patsy Cline, Johnny Cash, Waylon Jennings, Faron Young, Jeannie Seely, the Wilburn Brothers, Webb Pierce, Mel Tillis and many, many others.
+In addition to Porter Wagoner, the Willie Nelson and Friends museum displays and exhibits honor the likes of Patsy Cline, Johnny Cash, Waylon Jennings, Faron Young, Jeannie Seely, the Wilburn Brothers, Webb Pierce, David Frizzell, Mel Tillis and many, many others.